concave-org/concave/README.md

 Concave is implemented in a functional style with vanilla JavaScript.

-The main concept consits of a pipeline of functions which will be controlled with actions.
+The main concept consists of a pipeline of functions which will be controlled with actions.
 There are the following predefined factory functions which will return ready to use pipeline functions: `createStore`, `createRouter` & `createRenderer`.
 These can be used on a pipeline you will create with `createPipeline` and run with `runPipeline`.
 Components are also just functions and will be created with `createComponent`.

 Through all of these functions actions will be passed to control your application.
-E.g. the `aState` action - when a component receive this action, it will check if it need to update and will trigger a render action on the pipeline if neccessary.
+E.g. the `state` action - when a component receive this action, it will check if it need to update itself and will trigger a render action on the pipeline if neccessary.

 These simple concepts result in: